pnojai/jhcleanproj/Codebook.md

 * subject_test.txt.
 Identifies the subject performing the observed activity.
 * Files in the directory, InertialSignals.
 Each of 3 inertial signals is recorded in its own file, and one for each of the 3 axes of dimensional space, yielding a total of 9 files.

 I examined the data files using a plaintext editor in order to determine the layout and delimiters.
-The examination determined that the file "X_test.txt" has no header, the numeric values are expressed in scientific notation, and the columns are fixed width.
-My text editor, Emacs, has counting functions that provided metrics about the layout.
+The examination determined that the file "X_test.txt" has no header or delimiter, the numeric values are expressed in scientific notation, and the columns are fixed width.
+My text editor, Emacs, has counting functions that provided metrics about the layout, as follows.

 **X_test.txt**